Behavioral Health Provider Information

 After Hours Care

-You can contact CBH Member Services for behavioral health problems 24 hours a day, seven days a week.
+You can contact CBH Member Services for non-emergency medical problems 24 hours a day, 7 days a week.
+On-call health care professionals will help you with any care and treatment you need.

 Second Opinions